erickmerchant/atlatl/README.md

 # Atlatl

 Atlatl is a templating language for CommonJS.
 So node or browserify as examples.
 It is inspired by Twig, Swig, and Blade.
 It works by a series of directives.
 Each directive is a line that begins with any amount of whitespace followed by an at-sign then the directive and any number of arguments.
 The types of arguments allowed varies per directive.
 There is also the ending directive which is a line with any amount of whitespace followed by an at-sign and then any amount whitespace.
-The ending directive is used to closed directives that need closing.
+The ending directive is used to close directives that need closing.

 Outside of directive lines code is transformed into ES6 templates.
 HTML is escaped by default but the `safe` function can be used to mark code to not escape.